Celtics–Heat rivalry: Boston and Miami's Big Threes

 Now with James and Bosh on the roster, the two teams met in the 2011 Eastern Conference Semifinals.
-As the 2-seed, the Heat had home court advantage over the 3-seed Celtics.
+As the #2-seed, the Heat had home court advantage over the #3-seed Celtics.
 James called the series "personal" for him, citing his losses to the Celtics while a member of the Cavaliers.
-In game five of the series, Wade and James scored 34 and 33, respectively.
+In Game 5 of the series, Wade and James scored 34 and 33, respectively.
 James went on a 10–0 scoring run to close out game, securing a 4–1 series win for the Heat.
 The Celtics and Heat once again faced off in the postseason in 2012, this time in the Eastern Conference finals (ECF).
-The Heat were the 2-seed, while the Celtics were the 4-seed, giving the Heat home court advantage.
-James fouled out of game four, while Wade missed a potential game-winning basket at the buzzer.
+The Heat were the #2-seed while the Celtics were the #4-seed, giving the Heat home court advantage.
+James fouled out of Game 4, while Wade missed a potential game-winning basket at the buzzer.
 Later, down 3–2 in the series, the Heat went on the road to face the Celtics in game six of the series.
-Helping the Heat tie the series, James scored 45 points and also recorded 15 rebounds and 5 assists.
+Helping the Heat tie the series, James had 45 points, 15 rebounds, and five assists.
 Praised by basketball media at the time, sportswriters have also retrospectively noted James' game six performance as one of his best and most important.
-The Heat won the series 4–3 after winning in game seven, 101–88.
-James later stated that he feared a loss to the Celtics in 2012 would have caused the Heat's Big Three to break up prior to winning a championship.
+The Heat won the series 4–3 after winning Game 7 by a score of 101–88.
+James later stated that he feared a loss to the Celtics in 2012 would have caused the Heat's Big Three to break up before winning a championship.

 With these three straight postseason meetings, the Heat's rivalry with the Celtics became their most notable since their rivalry with the Knicks, according to Bleacher Report.
 Boston's Rajon Rondo also played a pivotal role in the rivalry during this period.
 Writing for Business Insider, Tony Manfred stated much of the rivalry was based on off-court narratives, but called Rondo "the only reason these two team have an actual on-court rivalry."
 Writing for Bleacher Report, Jason Reindollar called the rivalry between the two teams "official" following their 2012 ECF matchup.